 FYI everybody: unlike Indiana, Wisconsin was … the first state in the union to have public kindergartens, a strongly and uniformly abolitionist state (Lincoln’s anti-slavery party was founded here), the first state to ratify the 19th Amendment (OK, it was rushing to beat Illinois), and the first to pass laws against discrimination according to sexual orientation.
 Wisconsin Public Radio is the oldest non profit radio station in the country.
 Simply because a recent Republican governor of the state didn’t understand the unique intellectual and historical import of the University of Wisconsin System (with the idea of being 30 miles from every citizen of the state) or the meaning of the Wisconsin Idea (the intimate relationship between science and government) doesn’t mean that thinking, educated people from other states should work so very hard to remain ill-informed about the state.
 And it matters because Wisconsin had one of the highest percentages of eligible voter turnout in the country in the 2018 midterms.
 It counts in the 2020 elections.

 The most perplexing of the Wisconsin memes is the notion of being “nice.”
-When I left the US, in 1997, to become a scientist in the Centre National de la Recherche Scientifique (France), the English word “nice” had a positive meaning: Someone was “nice” to you and that was a good thing.
-When I moved back, in 2011, to Madison, Wisconsin, the word nice had taken on a whole new meaning.
+When I left the US in 1997 to become a scientist at the Centre National de la Recherche Scientifique (France), the English word “nice” had a positive meaning: someone was “nice” to you and that was a good thing.
+When I moved back in 2011 to Madison, Wisconsin, the word nice had taken on a whole new meaning.
 Suddenly it was code for passive aggressive.
 It was linked to the state of Minnesota and then became associated with Wisconsin.
 In the conceptual space previously occupied by “nice” we now use the word “kind.”
 When George H. W. Bush passed away, social media celebrated his being “kind.”
 The country seems to have realized, as represented by Jamil Zaki’s book The War for Kindness, that being nice (no, kind!) is good for us.
 It transcends the political divide.
 But just being considerate and smiling at people is a good thing.
 I don’t care what you call it.

 Engaging in behaviors that are considerate of others -- I’ll go ahead and call that being nice -- is a social norm, wide-spread in the Upper Midwest, which upholds smooth and civil social interaction, especially in public spaces.
 It is not the equivalent of the use of the expression “Bless your heart” in the South, which southerners claim to be a derisive comment.
 Furthermore, a norm of niceness is behaviorally and psychologically distinct from passive aggressiveness.
 Passive aggressiveness is the use of obstruction and stone-walling as ways to indirectly express negative feelings or attitudes.
 So, an example of being passive aggressive is not my being nice to you even though I personally dislike you.
 It is rather my offering to be helpful, even though I dislike you, but then not completing any tasks that you asked me to perform in order to indirectly show you how much I dislike you.